Get Latest Updates About Pharmacy Notes, Books and Many More

 D. The use of energy from ATP to move water molecules against their concentration gradient.

-55. The process of “active transport” through a membrane may be described by which of the following?
+Answer is A: The choices with ATP are nonsense.
+While choice C refers to endocytosis. - The process of “active transport” through a membrane may be described by which of the following?

 A. The movement of ions and small molecules away from regions where they are in high concentration.